Dilna431/git_assignment_HeroVired/README.md

 ```

 #### **5. Use Git LFS:**
-If you need to manage large binary files (e.g., `.bin` files), follow these steps:
+If you need to manage large binary files (e.g., `.bin`,mp4,mvk files), follow these steps:

 - Install Git LFS:
   ```bash